jupyterhub/jupyterhub/docs/source/howto/upgrading-v5.md

 - It should always produce valid domains, regardless of username (not true for the legacy scheme when using characters that might need escaping or usernames that are long)
 - each Service gets its own subdomain on `service--` rather than sharing `services.`

-A table of example of user and services, and their domains with the old and new scheme.
+A table of examples of user and services, and their domains with the old and new scheme.

 In the examples below, we'll assume the configuration enabling subdomains: